 - Any modifications to your car.
 Things like tinted windows, spoilers and alloy wheels.

 - Estimated annual mileage.
-The average annual mileage is around 8,000 (based on Confused.com data).
+The average annual mileage is around 8,0001.

 Once you enter your details, we’ll compare 120 car insurance companies to help find the right policy for you.
-You can filter prices by monthly or annually, and you can also add policy extras (add-ons) if you need extra cover.
+You can filter prices by monthly or annually payments, and you can also add policy extras, also know as add-ons if you need extra cover.

 Extras or ‘add ons’ can hike up the price of your policy, so make sure you only choose the cover you need.
 Optional extras include things like: